 Part One: Orientation

-Historically this dialogue has been achieved by various esoteric schools utilizing various methods of sense-deprivation (withdrawal of identification from external stimuli) towards realignment with vertical sources.
-Monastic orders, various Tantric and Vedic yogas, cosmologies and meditation practices have met this spiritual task towards the promise of salvation and/or enlightenment.
-Add to this, the numerous systems of psychotherapy and mysticism exploring this same process in the dialogue between Ego and the Unconscious through such examples as Carl Jung's Individuation, Dada Bhagwan's Self-realization, Dr. Abraham Mazlow's Self-Actualization, G.I.
+Traditionally, commitment to verticality has been achieved by various methods of sense-deprivation (withdrawal of identification from external stimuli).
+Monastic orders, Tantric and Vedic yogas, and various spiritual disciplines find verticality as a source of redemption, and/or enlightenment.
+Numerous systems of psychotherapy explore similar processes of interaction between conscious Ego and the Unconscious, such as Carl Jung's Active Imagination, Dada Bhagwan's Self-realization, Dr. Abraham Mazlow's Self-Actualization, G.I.
 Gurdjieff's Self-Work and so forth.

-However, rarely have any of these methods ever been used for the purpose of regenerating the sustaining ritual of theatre, its originating culture and/or the culture of the society at large.
-One strident exception to all of this arrived with the compelling work of the late visionary of the theatre, Jerzy Grotowski (Aug.
+However, rarely have any of these spiritual methods been used to regenerate the sustaining ritual of theatre.
+One strident exception can be found in the work of the late visionary of theatre, Jerzy Grotowski (Aug.
 11, 1933 - Jan.
-14, 1999).
-Grotowski coined the term 'paratheatre' to address a stage of work his group was doing between 1969 and 1977 in Poland.
-It should also be known that Grotowski claimed no actual 'legacy of paratheatre' due, in part, to the transmutations his work underwent over three decades (and beyond his death at the Workcenter of Jerzy Grotowski and Thomas Richards in Pontedera, Italy) and also to his abhorence and avoidance of canonization.
+14, 1999) who coined the term 'paratheatre' to address non-performance oriented group ritual work between 1969 and 1977 in the forests of Poland.
+However, Grotowski never claimed any actual 'legacy of paratheatre' due to the ongoing transmutations his group work underwent over three decades.

 "With verticality the point is not to renounce part of our nature; all should retain its natural place: the body, the heart, the head, something that is "under our feet" and something that is "over the head."
 All like a vertical line, and this verticality should be held taut between organicity and the awareness.
 Awareness means the consciousness which is not linked to language (the machine for thinking), but to Presence." -- Jerzy Grotowski